 The LGPS regulations require administering authorities to measure their governance arrangements against the standards set out in the guidance.
 Where compliance does not meet the published standard, there is a requirement for administering authorities to set out any reasons for non-compliance in their Governance Compliance Statement.
+We consider our current governance structure to be fully compliant with the requirements of the CIPFA and SOLACE Principles A ii) and B i) as key stakeholders are represented on the Pensions Board, which was established to underpin the work of the Pensions Committee.
 In 2020/21, there were no significant issues to highlight on the Governance Compliance Statement.